 2. Search for the desired macOS version (e.g., “macOS Sonoma“).

 Note: Only the latest compatible versions appear.
-Older installers (e.g., Big Sur) may not show.
+Older versions (e.g., Big Sur) may not be supported.

 3. Click Download.
 The installer (12–15 GB) saves to /Applications.